hooperben/lisan/README.md

 ### Acknowledgements:

-This would not be possible without the awesome work done by Vlayer and their noir libaries
+This would not be possible without the awesome work done by vLayer and their noir libaries